A job with added social value

 Focusing on family and health

-- Health promotion initiatives, company sports club, ergonomics advice
+- Health promotion initiatives, company sports club, ergonomics advice, fitness studio

 - Care of employees’ children during vacations and public holidays